Repository vs Functional DAL

 return (dbOrCtx: Kysely<DB> | KyseraExecutor<DB> | DbContext<DB>, ...args: TArgs) => {

-const ctx = 'db' in dbOrCtx ? dbOrCtx : createContext(dbOrCtx);
+const ctx = 'db' in dbOrCtx ? dbOrCtx : createContext(dbOrCtx)

-return queryFn(ctx, ...args);
+return queryFn(ctx, ...args)

 }